bitmovin/bitmovin-player-web-integrations-yospace/tizen/README.md

-# Bitmovin Player Yospace Integration WebOS Sample
+# Bitmovin Player Yospace Integration Tizen Sample

-This folder contains a sample for how to use the Bitmovin Player Yospace Integration library in LG WebOS TV apps.
+This folder contains a sample for how to use the Bitmovin Player Yospace Integration library in Samsung Tizen TV apps.

 ## Getting started

 Run `npm run build-tv` (or `npm run build-tv:dev`) in the project root to build the library and copy all required files, including the sample web page and Javascript files, to the correct location in this folder.

-Open this `WebOS` folder in Visual Studio Code with the `webOS TV` extension to create a package and launch on the TV as usual.
+Open this `tizen` folder in Tizen Studio or Visual Studio Code with the `tizen-tv` extension to create a signed package or launch directly as usual.

-Please note that changes in the `WebOS/index.html` and `WebOS/src/js/*` files will be overwritten by the build tooling, changes should be made in the `web/*` folder only.
+Please note that changes in the `tizen/index.html` and `tizen/js/*` files will be overwritten by the build tooling, changes should be made in the `web/*` folder only.

 ### Notes for developing your own app